 Your solar panel system is installed on your roof, and it’s not exactly lightweight.
 Solar panels are heavy pieces of equipment, and they’re meant to be there for the long haul.
 In a way, this is good news for your roof — the solar panels will end up taking much of the abuse that it would normally receive from sun and weather.
 But if the roof is in poor condition from the start, you might want to take action before you order solar.

 A good roof can last anywhere between 20-50 years, so this is mainly a problem for older homes.
-But if your roof is indeed in a sorry state, consider repairing or replacing it before you get solar installed.
+But if your roof is indeed in a sorry state, your house may not be a great candidate for solar.
+Consider repairing or replacing it before you get solar installed.
 While it is possible to remove the solar panels, repair a roof, and put them back on, it will require the work of professionals, it will temporarily disrupt your solar energy, and it’s just a major inconvenience overall.
 By repairing your roof before you install the solar panels, you can have the peace-of-mind knowing that you won’t have to worry about it for the foreseeable future.

 CALIFORNIA’S LEADING SOLAR INSTALLATION COMPANY

 If you’re a California homeowner looking to install solar, we encourage you to contact us today.
-While the aforementioned points are key factors in determining a home’s viability for solar, that’s ultimately something you should leave to the professionals.
+While the aforementioned points are key factors in determining how good a home is for solar panels, that’s ultimately something you should leave to the professionals.
 At Energy Service Partners, we provide industry-leading installation times and incredible support afterwards.
 If you’re in California, there’s no better solar company in the industry.

 Are you ready to make the transition to renewable energy?
 Are you ready to start saving money on your monthly energy bills?
 Contact Energy Service Partners to get started.